cmu-phil/py-tetrad/pytetrad/R/REAMDE.md

 ## Instructions for setting up py-tetrad (Tetrad) to run in R (RStudio)

-The setup for this may be annoying, but the payoff of going through all the setup will be very nice--it will be so easy to run Tetrad algorithms in R!
+The setup requires several steps, but the payoff of going through all the setup will be very nice--it will be so easy to run Tetrad algorithms in R!
 We are not sure yet whether these instuctions can be followed easily; please give feedback if not.

 Please follow these steps to do the setup.
 We will assume you're using a Mac.
 If you're using Windows, you might want to wait until we've figured out how to do this on a Windows machine.